carlst99/UVOCBot/README.md

 ![Stable Release](https://github.com/carlst99/UVOCBot/workflows/Stable%20Release/badge.svg)

-Provides various functions to assist with the Planetside experience of the UVOC outfit Discord server.
+Provides various functions to assist with the experience of the UVOC outfit Discord server.
 Current features include:

 - Tweet relaying - Posts tweets from Twitter users into Discord channel
 - Random team generation
 - Reaction-based role assignment
+- PlanetSide 2 server population and status querying
+- Various other features, such as coinflips and bonking people :smirk:

 To my knowledge, there isn't a publicly hosted instance of UVOCBot available.
 Hence, you'll have to host your own, or find someone kind enough to do it for you.
 See [Setup](#Setup) for more info.